-- Peak demand of 34 kW occurred in September 2018. - Average demand over the past 12 months was 25 kW. - The average electric cost over the past 12 months was \$0.128/kWh, which is the blended rate that includes energy supply, distribution, demand, and other charges.
-This report uses this blended rate to estimate energy cost savings. - There is a peak in February '18 which is uncommon for winter months because gas heating is used at this building.
-This could be due to higher occupancy because of classes being in session.
-There is also a peak in September '18 which could also be due to higher occupancy and some electric cooling.
+- Peak demand of 38 kW occurred in August 2018. - Average demand over the past 12 months was 31 kW. - The average electric cost over the past 12 months was \$0.132/kWh, which is the blended rate that includes energy supply, distribution, demand, and other charges.
+This report uses this blended rate to estimate energy cost savings.